rainpoll/lifeAndReading/readme.md

-Git is a version control system.
+Git is a version control system.It is a tool.
 I use this tool to mark my life and working.